Zondervan: History

 The children's arm of the company Zonderkidz published The Jesus Storybook Bible in 2007, written by Sally Lloyd-Jones and illustrated by Jago.
 It has sold in excess of 2 million copies in 19 languages.

 The NIV Zondervan Study Bible was released in 2015 during the 50th anniversary of the New International Version (NIV) translation.
 The study Bible, edited by Dr. D. A. Carson, features over 60 evangelical contributors from multiple denominations.

 On 11 March 2019, Zondervan announced the formation of two new imprints, Zondervan Reflective and Zondervan Academic.
-Although both imprints ran informally at Zondervan for several years this announcement formalized their public brand.
+Although both imprints ran informally at Zondervan for several years this announcement formalised their public brand.

 Zondervan Reflective focuses on publishing books discussing the relationship between faith and culture, leadership, and how Christians can lead biblically faithful lives privately and in the public square.
 Noted authors include Andy Stanley, Clay Scroggins, J.D.
 Greear, Colin Hansen, Tim Challies, Michael Horton, Jared Wilson, John Lennox, Jemar Tisby, and Peter Scazzero.
 On 28 June 2020, Jemar Tisby's The Color of Compromise reached #13 on the New York Times Best Sellers list.

 Zondervan Academic publishes reference volumes, textbooks, and monographs, for both use in schools and by many pastors.
 It is widely known for its biblical language resources, including the bestselling textbooks Basics of Biblical Greek, Basics of Biblical Hebrew, and many others.
 The imprint also publishes several popular commentary series, including the Zondervan Exegetical Commentary, Story of God Bible Commentary, and Word Biblical Commentary.
 Noted authors include N.T.
 Wright, Douglas Moo, Scot McKnight, Michael Bird, John Walton, Michael Horton, Dan Wallace, Bruce Waltke, Tremper Longman, Thomas Kidd, Craig Keener, Thomas Schreiner, Nijay Gupta, Lynn Cohick, and D.A.
 Carson.